 3 ways gene therapy is transforming treatment for pediatric neurological diseases

 There is no cure for genetic neurological disorders, and treatment can only manage symptoms as the diseases progress, often toward a fatal outcome.
-But pediatric neurologists at Children's Medical Center Dallas, the flagship hospital of Children’s Health℠, and UT Southwestern are creating new hope by leading an innovative effort to develop gene therapies to treat – and possibly correct – genetic neurological disorders.
+But pediatric neurologists at Children's Medical Center in Dallas, part of the Children’s Health℠ system, and UT Southwestern are creating new hope by leading an innovative effort to develop gene therapies to treat – and possibly correct – genetic neurological disorders.
 The program’s overarching goal is to use gene transfer therapy to correct genetic mutations so brain and spinal cord cells develop as normally as possible.

 “Our preclinical research currently focuses on monogenic central nervous system (CNS) disorders with the goal of bringing gene replacement therapies through clinical trials and into clinical use,” says Berge Minassian, M.D., Director of the Neurosciences Center and Pediatric Neurologist at Children’s Health, and Chief of the Pediatric Neurology Division and Professor at UT Southwestern.
 “As more therapies become available, we’ll have a newborn screening for all these diseases so children can receive treatment earlier.
 And eventually, we’ll be able to apply our development approach to gene therapies for polygenic disorders.”